Leadership,

 authority can be an instrument for placing oneself under control, albeit

 unknowingly.
-We are not simply
+We are not simply encouraged

-all teachings, prophecies, words, etc.
+teachings, prophecies, words, etc. The

-The only sure way to do that is against the Word of God.
+only sure way to do that is against the Word of God.

 1 John 4:1 "...